-We all have long been accustomed to the warm, orange-golden lighting of our cities.
-This is not surprising, because the HPS lamps in the overwhelming majority of cases illuminate our streets and are one of the most effective sources of light.
+We all have been accustomed to the warm, orange-golden lighting of our cities.
+This is not surprising, because the HPS lamps in most cases illuminate our streets and are one of the most effective sources of light.

-The first to massively begin to use low-pressure lamps-LPL, which were replaced by more technological mercury gas-discharge lamps, and those in turn were replaced by HPSL- high-pressure sodium-vapor lamps.
+The first to massively begin to use were low-pressure lamps – LPL, which were replaced by more technological mercury gas-discharge lamps, and those in turn were replaced by HPSL- high-pressure sodium-vapor lamps.

 What is a sodium-vapor lamp?